make-all/tuya-local/DEVICES.md

 ### Fans

+- 3A Nue 3 speed fan and light controller
 - Aeratron AE3+ ceiling fan (may match other Aeratron models with same WiFi module)
 - Amico 52" ceiling fan with light
 - Anko HEGSM40 fan